 6 – Purchase generic

 Sure, packaging on name brand products often look more appealing than the off brands, but that doesn’t mean it’s lacking in quality.
 Compare the labels, if it checks out, choose the generic.

 Who doesn’t love little individually boxed raisins, juice, and 100 calorie packets of snacks?
 The truth is that you pay for the convenience of those products.
 Buy the big box of snacks and divide it up yourself.
 It doesn’t take long and can save you money.

 There are ways to get creative with your leftovers.
 There’s always the option of freezing them.
 Or, use your ingredients to make a new dish.
 Leftover meat can easily be used for a soup or stew.
 Or, feed your family sandwiches the next day with it.
 Have leftover veggies?
 Throw your veggies in your eggs in the morning or add to a stir-fry.
 With leftovers, you can usually find some way to incorporate them into a new, fresh meal.

 You don’t have to break the bank to eat healthy.
-We’ve only shared a few ways to eat healthy on a budget, find more tips at ChooseMyPlate.gov.
+We’ve only shared a few ways of eating healthy for less, find more tips at ChooseMyPlate.gov.
 Remember, bad health brings you medical costs and prescriptions, and even higher life insurance premiums.
 It’s worth it to nourish your body with clean, healthy foods.

 Marketing Content and Social Media

 Jeanna has a passion for letting her creativity shine.
 At Quotacy she manages social media, is a co-host of Quotacy's Q&A Friday YouTube channel, and enjoys writing here and there.
 When she's not at the office, you can find her hanging with her husband and rescue animals, brunching with girlfriends, or loving up on her nieces and nephews.
 Connect with her on LinkedIn.